 Situated in the lovely Hermann Park, the Houston Zoo is home to more than 6,000 animals and over 900 species.
 Experience a true wildlife adventure as you check out the lions, Komodo dragons, flamingos, tigers, gorillas, bears, and bats, just to name a few!
 There is a wonderful Natural Encounter area where you can get up close and personal with otters and meerkats; and be sure to take a spin on the Wildlife Carousel, featuring hand-carved and decorated animals that showcase many endangered species of the world.
 If watching the animals eat makes you hungry yourself, there are two outdoor concession stands and one indoor dining area.
 Get ready to spend a day with the animals as you learn more about the beauty and wonder of the natural world.

 The Houston Museum of Natural Science offers a wide variety of exhibits that are worthy of a full day's outing.
 The three-level live butterfly exhibit will fascinate visitors of any age, as will the dinosaur exhibit in the Morian Hall of Paleontology.
 The Wiess Energy Hall and the Hall of Gems and Minerals are also worth a visit.
-If you need a break, enjoy an IMAX film or sit in on one of Burke Baker Planetarium shows.
+You can also catch an interesting IMAX show at Wortham Giant Screen Theatre and spend the night stargazing at the George Observatory.

 In his midnight millennium speech, Pope John Paul said the most defining elements of the 20th century were the rise and fall of two oppressive ideologies that victimized millions of people, Communism and Nazism.
 This museum is a tribute to the victims of the Nazi concentration camps during World War II.
 Through changing exhibits, films and lectures, it seeks to inform future generations of the racism of the holocaust and the horrifying results of hatred.
 In addition to exhibits, there is a library, theater and document archives.

-The Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
-Galleries here cover subjects like history, culture, fine and performing arts, technology, science and geography.
+Children's Museum of Houston opened in 1984 and is devoted to teaching through interactive play.
+Galleries here cover subjects like history, culture, fine and performing arts, technology, science, and geography.
+Here, children can navigate an exciting multi-obstacle course, learn all about cyberspace, create a molecule model, and even learn to code.
 Adults are welcome to take a break in the Teacher and Family Resource Center where extra teaching materials are available to boost those creative juices.
-Lots of fun, educational toys are available in the gift shop and snacks are available to satisfy your hunger.
+While Fiddle Sticks offers exciting books and toys for the little ones, Fresh Cafe is the place to grab some nutritious snacks during your visit to the museum.